nishantvyas/taskmanager/PRIVACY.md

 ## Overview

-This Privacy Policy describes how the Goal Tracking Chrome Extension ("the Extension") handles your data.
+This Privacy Policy describes how the Task Manager Chrome Extension ("the Extension") handles your data.
 This Extension is an open source project created by [Nishant Vyas](https://www.linkedin.com/in/nishantvyas/) under DataBeeper LLC, a California-based LLC.

 ## Data Collection and Storage